 This lens allows the photographer to sit far back and not disturb what is happening while taking photographs.
 A telephoto lens is useful for action photography in general.

-Before we jump into the cool features, the Sigma 70-200mm F2.8 DG OS HSM Sport is available only in Sigma, Canon, and Nikon.
-Sigma does offer a mount conversion service in case you want your lens to fit onto a different camera brand after you buy it!
+And it offers a mount conversion service if you want your lens to fit onto a different camera brand after you buy it!
 That’s pretty cool.

 Sigma also prides itself on going the extra mile for compatibility.
 As a result, the Canon mount version is compatible with Canon’s internal chromatic aberration.

-For action photographers, the significant benefit of the Sport line is its ability to survive some really wild conditions.
-Created with a workhorse mentality, the Sigma 70-200mm F2.8 DG OS HSM Sport features a slew of unique and useful features.
+For action photographers, the significant benefit of the Sport line is its ability to survive some rough conditions.
+Created with a workhorse mentality, the Sigma 70-200mm f/2.8 DG OS HSM Sport features a slew of unique and useful features.

 This lens has a focus range limiter switch.
-In layman’s terms, this is a button that restricts the range of distance your lens can focus.
+In layperson’s terms, this is a button that restricts the range of distance your lens can focus.

 I use this feature myself when I photograph dog agility shows.
-It helps me make sure that the lens doesn’t focus on any obstacles near me but remains locked on a running dog that is far away.
+It helps me ensure that the lens doesn’t focus on any obstacles near me but remains locked on a running dog far away.

-I also use this for concert photography to make sure that microphones and other such obstacles aren’t an issue.
+I also use this for concert photography to ensure that microphones and other obstacles aren’t an issue.

 Another great feature is the image stabilization system.
 This incorporates Intelligent OS, the latest algorithm to deliver image stabilization.
-The mode can be adjusted by a switch on the side of the lens and has two modes to choose from.
+The mode can be adjusted by a switch on the side of the lens, with two modes to choose from.